runmat-org/runmat/docs/CONFIG.md

 RunMat provides a modern, explicit configuration system designed for clarity and portability.
-It supports multiple file formats, sane defaults, rich environment variable overrides, and precise CLI flag precedence — a major step up from MATLAB’s largely process‑flag driven approach.
+It supports multiple file formats, sane defaults, rich environment variable overrides, and precise CLI flag precedence — a major step up from MATLAB's largely process‑flag driven approach.

 This document is the definitive reference for all configuration options.